-As of December 31, 2023 and 2022, the aggregate deductible temporary differences associated with investments for which no deferred income tax liabilities have been recognized amounted to \$2,295,506 thousand and \$1,457,534 thousand, respectively.
+As of December 31, 2024 and 2023, the aggregate deductible temporary differences associated with investments for which no deferred income tax liabilities have been recognized amounted to \$2,946,323 thousand and \$2,295,506 thousand, respectively.

-The Company's tax returns through 2020 have been assessed by the tax authorities.
+Except for the 2021 fiscal year, the Company's income tax filings for fiscal years up to and including 2022 have been assessed by the tax authorities.